 A list of grounds for challenge is provided in article 34 of the ICA Law.
-That list repeats the same grounds as they are specified in article V of the New York Convention.
+That list repeats the same grounds as specified in article 36 of the UNCITRAL Model Law on International Commercial Arbitration.

 43 Is it open to the parties to exclude by agreement any right of appeal or other recourse that the law of your jurisdiction may provide?